How to Clean a Granite Composite Sink: 6 Easy Steps (with Pictures)

 Before You Start

-We recommend resisting the temptation to pull out the cleanser and scrub away on your granite composite sink.
+We recommend resisting the temptation to remove the cleanser and scrub away on your granite composite sink.
 Harsh abrasives will damage the surface and can lead to leaking issues down the road.
 The essential thing to remember about the care of these products is to be gentle.
 That includes how you clean it, the cleaners you use, and how you apply them.

 You’ll need the following items before you start: